-If you are having a hard time finding clean, sustainable salmon near you – or if you want to skip the shopping AND get high-quality seafood delivered right to your door while you’re at it – then you have to try Vital Choice.
+If you are having a hard time finding clean, sustainable salmon near you – or if you want to skip the shopping and get high-quality salmon delivered straight to your doorstep – then you have to try ButcherBox.

 Important: Don’t overcook the salmon!
 When the fish looks opaque and the flesh starts to flake easily with a fork, it is done.
 Resist the urge to cook it for any longer than that.

 For this Asian Honey Sriracha Salmon Recipe, I Recommend:

 - Kitchen and Food Scale – A scale makes it so easy to measure the perfect amount of salmon to use for this dish.
 A kitchen scale is also super useful when you need to accurately measure the weight of pasta, vegetables, or flour to use in recipes.